 Alexandra Zeitz is a political scientist specializing in international political economy, focusing particularly on developing countries’ position within the international financial system.
-From July 2020, she will join the Department of Political Science at Brown University as an Assistant Professor.
+From August 2020, she will join the Department of Political Science at Concordia University as an Assistant Professor.

 During the Max Weber Fellowship, Alexandra will work on her book manuscript exploring the implications of a diversified financing landscape for developing countries’ negotiations with donors and creditors.
 Moreover, she will extend her research on the politics of international finance by examining state-supported export finance, investigating the consequences of growing competition between advanced economies and emerging powers in export credits.